nathants/libaws/readme.md

     * As a convenience, `infra-rm` will remove **ALL** infrastructure **CURRENTLY** declared in an `infra.yaml`.

-    * If a declared Lambda was deleted out of band, `infra-rm` still removes its API, WebSocket, SES, S3, schedule, ECR, and CloudWatch alarm resources when both libaws ownership and the exact expected Lambda target can be proven.
-Ambiguous or independently owned resources are preserved.
-API custom-domain mappings are detached, but custom-domain and DNS resources are preserved when the Lambda is already absent because their ownership cannot be proven from the Lambda target alone.
+    * If a declared Lambda is already gone, `infra-rm` removes verifiably owned triggers and preserves ambiguous or independently owned resources.

 * When using `ensure` operations, no output means no changes.